«

 linux vendors,

-linux tools,
+linux systems,

 linux system,